-A lawsuit and a miscarriage marked the beginning of a tumultuous two years for Samantha Wasser, fast-casual restaurant developer and co-founder of the famous vegan chain By Chloe.
+A lawsuit and a miscarriage marked the beginning of a tumultuous two years for Samantha Wasser, fast-casual restaurant developer and a partner behind the famous vegan chain By Chloe.
 The restaurant recently received $31 million to fuel its U.S. and international expansion, but that wasn’t the only reason it made headlines.
 The legal battles between Wasser and her former partner have played out both in the courts and the media.
 Wasser tells us how the lawsuit affected her both personally and professionally -- and how she moved forward.

 What follows is a first-person account of this person’s experience.
 This interview has been edited for length and clarity.

 The last two years were extremely difficult for me both personally and professionally.
 It started with what should’ve been the happiest time, which was seeing By Chloe open with lines around the block and rave reviews from press, our friends and fans.
 I dedicated my career and poured my heart into building and growing the brand for almost three years before we even opened our first location.
 To the public, it appeared like we had it all -- a successful millennial brand built by two women -- but behind the curtain, it was anything but.